Skip to content

 • Multiple jobs or working spouses (which require extra adjustments)

-At tax time, the total amount withheld is compared to what you actually owe.
-If too much was taken out, you’ll get a tax refund.
-If too little was withheld, you’ll owe the IRS money.
+At tax time, you compare the total amount withheld to what you actually owe.
+If you overpaid, you’ll get a tax refund.
+If your employer withheld too little, you’ll owe the IRS money.

 *Tip: If your tax situation changes — like getting married or taking on a second job — it’s a good idea to update your Form W-4 to avoid surprises at tax time.*